 Ryan White HIV/AIDS Program Part F Dental Reimbursement Program

-The Ryan White HIV/AIDS Program Part F Dental Reimbursement Program provides funding designed to improve access to oral healthcare services for low income, uninsured, and underserved people with HIV, and to train dental students, dental hygiene students, and dental residents to deliver dental care to people with HIV.
+The Ryan White HIV/AIDS Program Part F Dental Reimbursement Program provides funding designed to improve access to oral healthcare services for low income people with HIV, and to train dental students, dental hygiene students, and dental residents to deliver dental care to people with HIV.

-Funding may be used to defray some unreimbursed dental care costs incurred by treating low income, uninsured, and underserved people with HIV at accredited dental or dental hygiene education programs recognized by the Commission on Dental Accreditation.
+Funding may be used to defray some unreimbursed dental care costs incurred by treating low income people with HIV at accredited dental or dental hygiene education programs recognized by the Commission on Dental Accreditation.

 This opportunity is part of Ending the HIV Epidemic: A Plan for America, which is a 10-year initiative that seeks to achieve the important goal of reducing new HIV infections in the United States to less than 3,000 per year by 2030.
 The first phase of the initiative will focus on 48 counties; Washington, D.C.; San Juan, PR; and 7 states that have a substantial rural HIV burden.